axrocheteau/renov_local/readme.md

 - ``pred_tremi_v2.ipynb`` for every variable missing, optimize hyperparameters of different models to input missing data.
 - ```balanced.ipynb``` The results for predicting the heating production were not as good as expected.
 Therefore, I tried different solution to enhance accuracy of the model
 - ``pred_dpe.ipynb`` optimize hyperparameters of different models to classify housings according to DPE concumption and GES emission.
 - ``pred_renov.ipynb`` optimize hyperparameters to classify housings on whether they need a renovation or not.
-For now the dataset has missing values that will be filled with previous models.
 - ``show_old_results_dpe`` compare DPE regression and classification.
 - ``show_old_results_surface`` compare surface regression and classification.